-- if the receiving HHA cannot absorb the voucher. - 4.
+- 3. In the case of an HHA projected shortfall of funding, HHA may limit portability to a location where their housing assistance payment would not be greater than it would be in Houston based on its payment standards and occupancy standards, if the receiving PHA cannot absorb the youcher. - 4.
 Families that are new admissions to the program must meet the income eligibility requirements applicable to the area where the family initially leases a unit with assistance. - 5.
 Families must notify the Authority in writing when they want to move out of the Authority's jurisdiction using the portability feature. - 6.
 Voucher Extensions and Expiration (outgoing portable families) - a.
-HHA will not approve an extension for a voucher issued to an applicant or participant family porting out of HHA's jurisdiction, except under the following circumstances: - i.
-The initial term of the voucher will expire before the portable family will be issued a voucher by the receiving PHA; - ii.
+HHA will not approve an extension for a voucher issued to an applicant or participant family porting out of HHA's jurisdiction, except under the following circumstances: - The initial term of the voucher will expire before the portable family will be issued a voucher by the receiving PHA; - ii.
 The family decides to return to HHA's jurisdiction and search for a unit; or - iii.
-The family decides to search for a unit in a third PHA's jurisdiction.
+The family decides to search for a unit in a third PHA's jurisdiction. - 7.
+Freedom of choice.
+The PHA may not directly or indirectly reduce the family's opportunity to select among available units, The Authority provides families the information required in §982.301 for both the oral briefing and the information packet to ensure that they have the information they need to make an informed decision on their housing choice.